Chargeback fraud – Insights and prevention strategies

 Friendly fraud

-Friendly fraud represents a deceptive tactic within chargeback fraud.
-It occurs when a customer disputes a charge for a legitimate transaction, typically citing reasons such as non-receipt of goods, damage, or discrepancies in description.
-Despite having received the goods or services as expected, the customer seeks to evade payment by initiating a chargeback.
+Friendly fraud occurs when a customer disputes a legitimate transaction, claiming issues such as non-receipt of goods, product damage, or misrepresentation of the product.
+Often, these disputes are unfounded, as the customer received the goods or services as expected but seeks to avoid payment.

 Accidental & deliberate chargeback fraud